 7 Dangers of Paddle Boarding:

 Firstly, for those that are not clear on what paddle boarding is – google a picture!
-You’ve seen those people flying at the beach, riding by as they stand on a surfboard with an ore moving them forward.
+You’ve seen those people flying at the beach, riding by as they stand on a surfboard with a paddle moving them forward.
 It’s basically kayaking while standing up.

 Something important to consider in the safety regulations surrounding paddle boarding is that the Coast Guard specifies what is regulated based on if you’re handling a vessel.